-Items will be allocated using the following "English clock" auction procedure:
+Items will be allocated using the following procedure:

-Prices will start at \$0.00 and will increase using a "clock" counter located at the bottom of your screen.
-You are counted as actively bidding on an item until you have dropped out or have "clinched" an item (clinching will be explained below).
-Once you have dropped out of bidding for an item you can no longer bid on that item.
+The auction will consist of a number of rounds.
+You are counted as actively bidding on an item in any round until you have been dropped from the bidding or have "clinched" an item (clinching will be explained below).
+Once you have been dropped from bidding for an item you can no longer bid on that item.
 Once you have clinched an item, it is yours and you pay the "clinching" price.